cozy/cozy-stack/docs/cli/cozy-stack_instances_add.md

 ### Options

 ```
       --apps strings          Apps to be preinstalled
+      --context-name string   Context name of the instance
       --dev                   To create a development instance
       --disk-quota string     The quota allowed to the instance's VFS
       --email string          The email of the owner
   -h, --help                  help for add
       --locale string         Locale of the new cozy instance (default "en")
       --passphrase string     Register the instance with this passphrase (useful for tests)
       --public-name string    The public name of the owner
       --settings string       A list of settings (eg context:foo,offer:premium)
       --swift-cluster int     Specify a cluster number for swift
+      --tos string            The TOS version signed
       --tz string             The timezone for the user
+      --uuid string           The UUID of the instance
 ```

 ### Options inherited from parent commands